 - To provide an inspiring academic programme in the subject for all pupils.
-The Head of Department contributes to the well-being and development of the School by supervising, guiding for pupil academic progress in the subject area. - As a senior member of staff, the Head of Department exercises responsibility for the line management of teachers in their department. - The Head of Department also has responsibility to attend various committees and to advise the Headmaster, Deputy Head and Assistant Heads as necessary.
+The Head of Department contributes to the well-being and development of the School by supervising and guiding for pupil academic progress in the subject area. - As a senior member of staff, the Head of Department exercises responsibility for the line management of teachers and the Chemistry technician in their department. - The Head of Department also has responsibility to attend various committees and to advise the Headmaster, Senior Deputy Head, Academic Deputy Head and Assistant Heads as necessary.